The Pulse of K-Entertainment

 #Netflix#Ha Jung Woo#Son Suk-ku#Yoon Jong-bin#The Generals#Ordinary People#Ji Chang-wook

-Ha Jung-woo (하정우) and Son Suk-ku (손석구) are set to lead Netflix's new Korean political film The Generals, with production confirmed on April 27 by the streamer and multiple Korean outlets.
-According to Yonhap News Agency, the project is the latest feature from writer-director Yoon Jong-bin (윤종빈) and uses The Generals as its English working title, while Korean coverage has framed it as Ordinary People (보통사람들).
-Son will play former president Roh Tae-woo, the military insider who rose from second-in-command to head of state, while Ha Jung-woo will portray Chun Doo-hwan, one of the most polarizing figures in modern Korean history.
+Ha Jung-woo (하정우) and Son Suk-ku (손석구) are set to lead Netflix's new Korean political film The Generals, with production confirmed by Netflix's April 26 production announcement.
+Netflix said the project is the latest feature from writer-director Yoon Jong-bin (윤종빈), uses The Generals as its English working title, and follows Roh as a man who has always stood just to the side of absolute power, while Korean coverage has framed the film as Ordinary People (보통사람들).
+Son will play former president Roh Tae-woo, while Ha Jung-woo will portray Chun Doo-hwan, one of the most polarizing figures in modern Korean history.
 Ji Chang-wook and Hyun Bong-sik are also part of the announced lineup, giving Netflix a cast reveal built for immediate attention across film fans, prestige TV watchers, and anyone tracking how Korean screen power keeps consolidating around historically loaded material.

-The casting alone makes this one of the sharper Korean film moves on Netflix's 2026 slate, and Yonhap's April 27 report makes clear that Netflix is positioning it as a major political feature rather than a quiet development title.
+The casting alone makes this one of the sharper Korean film moves on Netflix's 2026 slate, and Netflix's own production note makes clear that the streamer is positioning it as a major political feature rather than a quiet development title.
 Yoon has built a career out of stories where ambition, hierarchy, and political rot sit in the same room, so handing him a project tied to Roh Tae-woo and Chun Doo-hwan feels less like stunt packaging and more like platform strategy.
 If the service wants a prestige Korean original with awards weight, cultural heat, and built-in debate, this is exactly the kind of film that can travel.

 The Generals centers on Roh Tae-woo's rise beside Chun Doo-hwan